paulovn/pyDAWG/README.rst

 Minimal perfect hashing
 ~~~~~~~~~~~~~~~~~~~~~~~

-Minimal `perfect hashing`__ (MPH) allows to find unique number
+Minimal `perfect hashing`__ (MPH) allows to find a unique number
-representing any word from DAWG, and also find word with given number.
+representing any word in the DAWG, and also to find the word with a given number.
 Numbers are in always in range 1 ... ``len(DAWG)``.

-Finally, this feature makes possible to perform fast lookups as
+Finally, this feature makes it possible to perform fast lookups as
 in a regular dictionary.

 Algorithm used for MPH is described in *Applications of Finite Automata